OmarHi07/Data_Science_in_Cyber_project/README.md

 It executes the revised notebook and verifies that the expected result CSV files and figures are generated.

+The submitted report was also updated after the feedback.
+To make the changes easy to find, the new report sections were added near the end of the original report.
+In the PDF report, the feedback-based additions start on page 43.

+Requirements Note

+The default v2/requirements.txt file contains the core dependencies needed to run the reproducibility pipeline and the main experiments.

+It intentionally does not include TensorFlow because TensorFlow is a large package, takes a long time to install, and may cause compatibility issues on some Python versions.
+TensorFlow is only needed for rerunning the optional source-style autoencoder reproduction.
+The main reproducibility pipeline, repeated validation, threshold analysis, realistic-prevalence projection, feature ablation, EDA outputs, figures, and unit tests can be run without TensorFlow.

 ## Reproducing the Updated Results

 To reproduce the updated project results, run the commands below from the repository root.